Words by Daniel Alexander | Photos by Daniel Alexander and Jen Hanson

 Between the cycling, canoeing, hiking, and camping I had an amazing opportunity to see CGM in action and learn the pros and cons from experienced users.

 When I was back from our summer trip(s) I had the chance to demo and absolutely loved it – I purchased a standalone Dexcom CGM a short while ago.
 I think it’s fair to say that there is a direct line between my adventures with CIM, the support and information I received, and my purchase of a CGM system.
-My diabetes management and peace of mind have improved significantly since.
+My Type 1 diabetes management and peace of mind have improved significantly since.

 I’ve also enjoyed every adventure so much more.
 My only regret is not connecting with Connected in Motion years ago!